✅ SAFE — Lamb

 ✅ Reality: A dog getting away with a food once is not the same as that food being good for it.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 House dogs — particularly breeds inclined to obesity, pancreatitis or allergies — need their food weighed and watched.

-"When Indian pet parents ask me about lamb, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With lamb, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 The katori portions are a guide, not a prescription — read your own dog and scale accordingly."

 Sources & References